 Over the winter, Aprovecho’s Board of Directors and Strategic Planning Committee have been working to craft an updated set of visions and values as we look forward to updating the organizational mission as part of our transition plan.
 We took an in-depth look at the survey responses we received from people who have participated in Aprovecho’s offerings over the years, and are incorporating that valuable feedback into our visioning process.

-Now as Spring comes to our beautiful valley, we are looking forward to several exciting events and offerings happening on campus.
+Now as Summer comes to our beautiful valley, we are looking forward to several exciting events and offerings happening on campus.

 ~ Aprovecho’s plan for continuing the development of our Integrated Water Harvesting Earthworks won the $5,000 prize offered by the Permaculture Institute of North America (PINA) in their first NatureWise design contest!
 We are so honored to have our site plan chosen – we’ve worked for many years on coming up with a design for the integrated water harvesting system on the site.
 Check out our submission on PINA’s website.
 Money from this grant will go towards constructing a large pond in the northeastern corner of the property.
 We will be hosting a series of classes and tours to highlight the development of this exciting project.